Roryeeee/Attendance-System-with-QR/README.md

 # 🛠️ Attendance System

+This Project was really a good experience for me to test my skills that i had learned and bonus to that got to use it as a hackathon's official Attendence system
 A lightweight, GUI-powered Python application to manage QR-based attendance tracking during hackathons or similar events.
 It includes tools to:

 - ✅ Generate unique QR codes for participants, organizers, and volunteers.